afreeorange/rsync-timemachine/README.md

     full backup           2013-04-08T13.48.47   2013-04-08T13.48.49
     snapshot              2013-04-08T14.07.03   2013-04-08T14.07.03

-The first one says "`full`" since it was the first *full* backup.
-Yeah...

 ### Backup modes

 Whichever mode you use, the script will `sync` if it's your *first* backup.
 Subsequent hard-linked snapshots and incrementals don't make sense if there's nothing to compare them to.